 17. Scotch Bonnet

 Scotch bonnet peppers are also called Bonney peppers or Caribbean red peppers.
 With the Scoville unit ranging from 100,000 to 350,000 SHU, they are one of the spiciest peppers in the world.
-If you are a beginner, you should consider a lot before trying them.

 These peppers are relatively small and have a stout shape that resembles a Scottish Tam O’Shanter hat.
 That’s why people call them Scotch Bonnet.